 2. Don’t let planning paralyze you.

 It’s easy to sit down every morning and spend hours planning.
 Sometimes the planning can stop you from being productive.
 I once read a book that encouraged planning on a Sunday evening.
-This allows you to start the work week ready to go, without wasting any time on wondering where to start.
+This allows you to start the work week ready to go, without wasting any time wondering where to start.

 3. A healthy routine is vital.